 Lyle attached a note to a homing pigeon, and then sent the bird through an open palace window by wrapping it in plastic and launching it from a t-shirt cannon.
 Moments later a paper plane emerged from that same window, glided over the palace lawn and landed at Lyle’s feet.
 Lyle picked up the aircraft and dismantled it.
 On one side of the paper was written all the information the news crew needed for their story; on the other was a ransom note for the pigeon.
 The crew set up their gear, requested immediate airtime from the station, and then delivered their exclusive report live to the nation.

 Everyone loves a titillating royal scandal, and this one had it all: a young maid romantically involved with the prince, the princess pregnant to a Russian spy, government corruption, botched plastic surgery, a four kilogram bag of cocaine and a dead infomercial actress.
 The whole thing had been masterminded by a jilted ex-ice cream shop owner named Amadeus Burundi (his real name).
 Police levelled charges against Mr Burundi, ranging from arson to ventriloquism with intent to harm.
 The news was a public sensation and a royal embarrassment.
-It was the closest any of the news crew came to professional success, and they all died within a year (the youngest of them was ninety-two, so it wasn’t unexpected).
+It was the closest any of the news crew came to professional success, and they all died within a year (the youngest of them was ninety-two, so that was not unexpected).
 No one was surprised, and even fewer were impressed, when the breaking scandal became known as “The Big Scoop”.

 © 2018 MILES VENISON ALL RIGHTS RESERVED